AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Methodology

 Therefore, we apply photography-guided data annotation to generate prompts for our fine-tuning dataset, especially given that our dataset consists of HQ portraits by professional photographers with strong stylistic tendencies.
-We follow previous methods~\cite{betker2023improving,li2024cosmicman} to realize automatic captioning tasks with Vision-Language Models (VLMs).
-Specifically, we leverage the pretrained LLaVA-1.6~\cite{liu2024visual} as the automatic caption to generate a tag-style prompt to avoid redundant prepositions and adverbs~\cite{hertz2022prompt}.
+We follow previous methods~\citep{betker2023improving,li2024cosmicman} to realize automatic captioning tasks with Vision-Language Models (VLMs).
+Specifically, we leverage the pretrained Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2} as the automatic caption to generate a tag-style prompt to avoid redundant prepositions and adverbs~\citep{hertz2022prompt}.
 Fig.~\ref{fig:tag} (a) illustrates some examples of photography-guided data annotation.

-Based on the dataset, we can fine-tune the pre-trained T2I model, SDXL, as shown in Fig.~\ref{fig:finetuning}.
-Different from the training of SDXL, we fix the resolution of training images instead of multi-aspect training.
+\textbf{Facial Prior Refinements.} Our primary goal in refining the facial prior is to enhance the generation of authentic facial details while suppressing common artifacts in Blind Face Restoration (BFR).
+To achieve this, we propose a facial prior refinement pipeline designed to learn fine-grained features (e.g., skin texture, hair strands) from high-quality datasets.
+Concurrently, this pipeline leverages the robust generative capabilities of the pre-trained SDXL model to mitigate the generation of low-quality or unrealistic outputs.
+While techniques like DreamBooth~\cite{ruiz2023dreambooth} have gained popularity for personalizing generative models to specific subjects or styles within the generative AI community, their direct application often falls short for BFR tasks.
+Specifically, there remains a gap in methods that explicitly link textual prompts to the synthesis of fine-grained facial attributes, such as realistic skin textures and hair details, which are crucial for high-fidelity restoration.

+To address this, we first associate a dedicated positive prompt, denoted $\mathbf{P}_f$ (e.g., "A hyper-realistic portrait"), with high-quality face images during training.
+This prompt guides the model towards generating outputs with desired aesthetic qualities.
+Crucially, to focus the learning process on intricate facial details, we employ a spatially masked loss function.
+We generate a binary face mask $\mathbf{M}_{face}$ from corresponding face parsing maps for each training image.
+The L2 loss between added noise $\epsilon_{gt}$ and predicted noise from trainable UNet $\epsilon_{train}(\mathbf{X}_t, \mathbf{P}_{f} + \mathbf{P}_{s}, \mathbf{t})$ is then calculated only within the facial regions defined by $\mathbf{M}_{face}$: